hyperledger/firefly-fir/text/0012-namespace-isolation.md

 Namespaces are a construct for segregating data and operations from FireFly's perspective.
 They are defined in the core config file, and fall into two basic categories:

+**Gateway namespace**

+Nothing in this namespace will be shared automatically, and no assumptions are made about whether other parties connected through this namespace are also using Hyperledger FireFly.
+Plugins for data exchange and shared storage are currently not supported.
+If any identities or definitions are created in this namespace, they will be stored in the local database, but will not be shared implicitly outside the node.

+This type of namespace is mainly used when interacting directly with a blockchain, without assuming that the interaction needs to conform to FireFly's multi-party system model.

 **Multi-party namespace**

 This namespace is shared with one or more other FireFly nodes.
 It requires three types of communication